Other PDF Profile

 Introduction / History

-The Kadara (also Azuwa, Ada, Adara, Ajuwa, Azuah, Ajuah) people make up one of the largest ethnic groups in southern Kaduna, an area south of the present state of Kaduna in Nigeria.
+The Kadara (also Ajuah (Ajure), Adaa and Adara) people make up one of the largest ethnic groups in southern Kaduna, an area south of the present state of Kaduna in Nigeria.
+Other names are the Azuwa, Ajuwa and Azuwa.

-A great number of this ethnic group is found in the eastern part of Minna, the capital of Niger State, with a high concentration of them in the northern part of Abuja, the capital of Nigeria, with three different locations: Imesiwaa, Imesiyo, Imesiyaa.
+A great number of this ethnic group is found in the eastern part of Minna, the capital of Niger State, with a high concentration of them in the northern part of Abuja, the capital of Nigeria.
+The live in Imesiwaa (also called Imesiyo or Imesiyaa).

 Kadara land covers an extensive area of about 8,090 square kilometers.
 There is an estimated population of about 3.9 million people according to the 1973 census (National archives, Kaduna 1977).